AaltoSciComp/blog/content/2023/march-development-day.rst

 LUMI
 ----

-As said above, LUMI is a significant resource, yet no one has ever come to use asking for help using it.
+As said above, Lumi is a significant resource, yet our users have not come to us asking for our help in using it.
 Over the past six months, we have found some Triton users who would benefit from it and helped extend their workflows to work on LUMI.
 We do this by first testing some applications ourselves, then looking at Triton usage for large